 Xofluza (baloxavir marboxil)

 Xofluza is approved in the US for the treatment of acute uncomplicated influenza and patients at high risk of developing influenza complications.
-Xofluza is also approved for acute uncomplicated influenza in 20 other countries including Japan, Switzerland, Canada, Australia, South Korea and is currently under review by the EMA.
+Xofluza is also approved for acute uncomplicated influenza in 27 other countries including Japan, Switzerland, Canada, Australia and South Korea, and is currently under review by the EMA.

 Xofluza was discovered by Shionogi & Co., Ltd. and is being further developed and commercialised globally in collaboration with the Roche Group (which includes Genentech in the US) and Shionogi & Co., Ltd. Under the terms of this agreement, Roche holds worldwide rights to Xofluza excluding Japan and Taiwan, where rights will be retained exclusively by Shionogi & Co., Ltd.